fp

 2. Farmland provides attractive returns paired with low volatility

-3. Farmland is a good source of passive income
+3. Farmland offers passive income

 4. Farmland is uncorrelated with other asset classes